 Other values are more unique to specific companies, but they are core to the individual company’s operation.
 Here are some examples of core values from several different companies:

 If an employee violates a core company value and puts your company’s reputation at risk, termination is a no-brainer.

-Warren Buffett — often considered the greatest investor of all time — puts reputation above investment, saying, “Lose money for my firm and I will be understanding.
-Lose a shred of reputation for the firm and I will be ruthless.”
+Warren Buffett — often considered the greatest investor of all time — puts reputation above investment, saying, “Lose money for my firm, and I will be understanding.
+Lose a shred of reputation for the firm, and I will be ruthless.”

-Of the three reasons for termination listed above, not meeting performance standards is the most difficult to set up a rule around.
+Of the three reasons for termination listed above, not meeting performance standards is the most difficult to create a rule around.
 Your performance standards are unique to your business.

 - Performance management